shahoalirezaei/cms-shop/README.md

 - Middleware for protected and role-based routes
 - Orders, products, users, comments, and discount APIs
 - MySQL relational database (via `mysql2`)

 ---
+## 🧯 Project Status & Known Issues

+This project is currently **in development**, and there are a few issues being actively worked on:

+### ✅ Working:
+- Most APIs are functional and integrated into the frontend.
+- Admin login, role-based access, and global loading are implemented.

+### ⚠️ Known Issues:
+- `GET` requests on `/api/products` work, but `POST`, `PUT`, and `DELETE` may cause the frontend to freeze or return 502 error (possibly due to CORS or backend server config).
+- JWT secret may not be properly recognized on Railway; the environment variable (`JWT_SECRET`) needs review.
+- Some backend endpoints are only partially tested.

+### 📌 Notes:
+- Backend is deployed via Railway.
+- Frontend is deployed on Vercel: [stotre-panel-admin.vercel.app](https://stotre-panel-admin.vercel.app/)
+- This project is still evolving, and issues will be resolved incrementally.

+---